Canker Sores On Your Tongue: Treatment & Causes

 When To See A Doctor

-If your canker sore appears to have gotten infected and you’re noticing visible redness or swelling in the areas around it, you need to see a doctor or dentist.
+If your canker sore or cold sore appears to have gotten infected and you’re noticing visible redness or swelling in the areas around it, you need to see a doctor or dentist.
 Additionally, let your provider know if you’ve had any symptoms of a fever or other ailments.

 How To Prevent Canker Sores